-3-5-1 Eight Channel Memory Configuration
+3-4-1 Eight Channel Memory Configuration

-This motherboard provides 32 DDR4 memory slots and supports Eight Channel Technology.
+This motherboard provides 32 DDR4 memory sockets and supports Eight Channel Technology.
 After the memory is installed, the BIOS will automatically detect the specifications and capacity of the memory.
+Enabling Four Channel memory mode will be four times of the original memory bandwidth.

-3-5-2 Installing the Memory
+3-4-2 Installing a Memory

-Before installing a memory module, make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the memory module.

-Be sure to install DDR4 DIMMs on this motherboard.
+- Before installing a memory module, make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the memory module. - Be sure to install DDR4 DIMMs on this motherboard. - Be sure all populated DIMMs have same capacity.